(Female, Age 47) from North Syracuse, NY

 This is a REAL-LIFE job profile written by a Female aged 47 who works as a Medical Assistant in North Syracuse, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Job Title||Medical Assistant|

 |Company Size||(not answered)|

 Opinions on your CAREER overall (i.e. not just your current job)